 Short-Term Foster Care

-Short term fostering is the most common type of foster care.
-These temporary placements provide a child or young person with a safe environment until they can return to the family home and their birth parents or, if this isn’t possible, until full-time adoptive parents – or a more long-term arrangement – can be found.
+Short-term fostering is the most common type of foster care.
+These temporary foster care placements provide a child or young person with a safe environment until they can return to the family home and their birth parents.
+Alternatively, if this isn’t possible, foster parents will provide short-term foster care until full-time adoptive parents – or a more long-term arrangement – can be found.

-These short placements can last anywhere from a few days to a few weeks to several months and short-term parents may be required to take on a child with very little notice as part of an emergency foster placement.
+Our short-term foster placements can last anywhere from a few days to a few weeks to several months.
+Short-term foster parents may be required to take on a child with very little notice as part of an emergency foster placement, so it’s important they are able to respond to urgent requirements at short notice.
 Throughout these placements, every effort is made to ensure that the children or young people in care can continue their lives normally – including attending school and seeing their friends and family if possible.

-Throughout your fostering work with Excel, you’ll be supported by a supervising social worker who will help guide you in the care of your placement and will also work closely with local authorities to make a long-term plan for their future.
+Throughout your short-term fostering work with Excel, you’ll be supported by a supervising social worker who will help guide you in the care of your placement.
+You will also work closely with local authorities to make a long-term plan for the child’s future.

-Short term placements are just one of the many types of fostering we offer.
-Click here for more information on other available types of fostering placement – including specialist types such as sibling group and respite care.
+Short-term fostering placements are just one of the many types of fostering available.
+Find out more information on other types of foster care with Excel Fostering.

 Make a difference, change a life and start a new career today by contacting the Excel Fostering office.
-Whether you’re looking for more information or want to apply, our team would love to hear from you.
-You can call us on 01253 712734, fill out our online contact form or send us a message on our live chat.
-We look forward to hearing from you!
+Whether you’re looking for more information on short-term fostering, or want to apply, our team would love to hear from you.
+Contact us directly today for more information on temporary foster care.